Peanut Introduction

 Treat as needed using label instructions.

-Vegetable, flower, fruit and ornamental fungicide – Leaf spot, Gray Mold, Rust, Anthracnose, Web blotch
+Leaf Spot, Gray Mold, Rust, Anthracnose, Web Blotch

 Treat as needed using label instructions.
 Apply Inoculants in plots that have not had peanuts planted in the last 5 years.